-Tip 22: If you are limited on storage space and have a lot of colored pencils, another easy solution is to purchase bamboo rollers that are typically used for sushi and roll the colored pencils up in it.
-You can then hold them shut with simple string or a shoelace.
+Tip 22: If you are limited on storage space and have a lot of colored pencils, another easy solution is to purchase bamboo rollers that are typically used for sushi and roll the colored pencils up in them.
+You can then hold them shut with a simple string or a shoelace.
 When wound up tightly, the pencils are quite snug and don’t fall out of the bottom.
 This makes it easy to store them back horizontally as well as vertically.

 Tip 27: If you are looking for dark features on a work, try to see what you can achieve before going wild on grays and blacks.
 These colors, while useful, can be very overpowering and can easily “muddy” up a work.
-In addition, once applied, they can be a nightmare to remove or color over.
+Also, once applied, they can be a nightmare to remove or color over.
 A good alternative is to layer opposite colors on top of each other and then blend.
 For example, mixing orange and blue will give you a gray composition that is not nearly as intense and much easier to control.

 Tip 28: If you are utilizing a straightedge to put down some straight lines, use some painter’s tape to hold the straightedge in place.
 It will allow your hands to be free to do other things and also minimize the chance that the edge accidentally moves when you are putting pressure on it.

 Tip 29: If you have multiple colored pencil sets from the same manufacturer, it can be easy to accidentally mix them up.
 Brands such as Prismacolor and Derwent are notorious for having very similar styling for their various types of pencils.
 This could be an issue if you have a set of watercolor colored pencils and a similar set of conventional colored pencils.
 To make things easier, grab a permanent marker or paint marker and put a small dot on the top of the pencil to signify what type it is.
-For instance, put a white dot at the tip of all of your watercolor pencils, a yellow dot for your pastel pencils, etc. This will make it much easier to identify them when they become mixed together.
+For instance, put a white dot at the tip of all of your watercolor pencils, a yellow dot for your pastel pencils, etc. This will make it much easier to identify them when they become mixed.

 Tip 30: If you have joint problems and are tired of using a traditional eraser, try making a cheap electric eraser!
 It is simple: grab your Dremel (or purchase one if you don’t already have one: they come in handy for many applications!)
-Next, purchase an eraser stick such from Pentel, Uni-ball, etc. and remove the stick from the housing.
+Next, purchase an eraser stick from Pentel, Uni-ball, etc., and remove the stick from the housing.
 You should be able to adjust your Dremel so that it fits snugly around the stick.
 Now you have a simple electric eraser that does the tough work for you.

 Tip 31: Adding solvent to your piece can give it a very refined paint-like appearance.
-This blends the color strokes, which smooths them out to the point that it might be hard to tell that they were colored pencils to begin with.
+This blends the color strokes, which smooths them out to the point that it might be hard to tell that they were colored pencils, to begin with.

 Tip 33: Don’t be afraid to mix and match color mediums!
 For areas that need highlights such as eye reflections, sun spots, etc., you might consider using a gel pen or paint pen for those areas.
 Simply dab on a bit of the color before applying traditional colored pencil and those areas should stick out vividly.
-In addition, the gel or paint is typically taller when dried which makes working around it much easier since you will feel the upward slope when you get close to it.
-The same goes for very dark spots such as eye pupils or eye lashes.
+Also, the gel or paint is typically taller when dried which makes working around it much easier since you will feel the upward slope when you get close to it.
+The same goes for very dark spots such as eye pupils or eyelashes.
 Try using a black gel pen beforehand and you will enjoy blacks that are hard to achieve with traditional pencils.